Ant Group: After suspension of IPO (2020–present)

 In June 2023, Ant Group reported a record high investment of 21.19 billion yuan ($2.92 billion) in technology research and development, mainly focused on AI technology.
 The company, in its 2023 sustainability report, revealed that it had received government approval to release products powered by its "Bailing" AI large language model to the public.
 The model has been used in various AI assistants on its Alipay platform, including a "smart healthcare manager" and "smart financial manager."

 In July 2023, Ant Group was fined 7.12 billion RMB ($985 million) by Chinese regulators for non-compliance with regulations in payments and financial services, specifically citing issues in corporate governance, consumer protection, and anti-money laundering practices.
 This fine reflects ongoing regulatory challenges faced by the firm in adapting to stringent domestic regulations.

-In March 2024, the restructuring of operations marked a new chapter for Ant Group as it established several of its divisions as independently run business units, including its overseas unit Ant International, database operation OceanBase, and Ant Digital Technologies, each with their own boards of directors.
+In March 2024, Ant Group restructured its operations by establishing several divisions as independently run business units, including its overseas unit Ant International, database operation OceanBase, and Ant Digital Technologies, each with their own boards of directors.
 This reorganization allows each unit to pursue distinct growth strategies and operate with greater autonomy, potentially enabling them to navigate specific regulatory landscapes more effectively and pursue separate funding or public listing opportunities.

-In June 2024, Alipay introduced an QR code-based contactless payment solution branded as Alipay Tap!, a "tap-to-pay" service.
-By April 2025, it is reported that Alipay Tap! service had already surpassed 100 million users.
-This QR code-based contactless payment and customer engagement solution allows users to complete transactions or trigger service flows by simply tapping their unlocked phone against a merchant's NFC tag or terminal.
-The solution is available in over 400 Chinese cities and serves more than 5,000 brands, including major chains like Burger King and FamilyMart.
-Beyond payments, it allows merchants to integrate customer engagement tools more seamlessly, with FamilyMart reporting a tripling of membership sign-ups at checkout after integration.
-The service is also available to international visitors to China, allowing them to bind international cards to their Alipay account and pay like locals.

-In September 2024, Ant Group unveiled its flagship AI products at the 2024 INCLUSION·Conference on the Bund.
-An AI "life assistant" app called Zhixiaobao, can help people order meals, hail taxis, book tickets and access other functions in Ant’s mobile payments service Alipay, which has 1 billion users.
-Ant Group also introduced three other AI-driven platforms.
-One lets merchants create customized AI service agents on Alipay, another helps insurance companies answer customer queries in real time, and the third platform is a health-care manager that connects users to services that include doctor and hospital recommendations.